wdurno/rl-rings/src/README.md

 # src

 Store shared code here.
-Phase-specific code is stored in phase-specific directories.
+Phase-specific builds are stored in phase-specific directories.
 It all comes together at build-time.